raquo/scala-dom-builder/README.md

 ## Server Side Rendering

-Even though Javascript DOM and the Scala.js interface to it are not available on the JVM, many _Scala DOM Builder_ components work just fine on the JVM, lacking only the Javascript-interfacing implementations.
-So you can certainly build JVM things on top of _Scala DOM Builder_, but it's kind of uncharted territory right now.
-I don't really know what people would want to use it on the JVM for, so ideas and suggestions in this regard are welcome.
+Even though Javascript DOM and the Scala.js interface to it are not available on the JVM, almost all _Scala DOM Builder_ components work just fine on the JVM if you implement a simple JS DOM API backend (see [domapi](https://github.com/raquo/scala-dom-builder/tree/master/shared/src/main/scala/com/raquo/dombuilder/generic/domapi) traits).
+So you can certainly build JVM things on top of _Scala DOM Builder_, but because the library is fairly new, this is uncharted territory right now.

 One thing that I definitely want to implement on the JVM is rendering to static HTML code, perhaps even extensible enough to support React-style DOM preloading.